JAAdrian/MatlabPrintFigure/README.md

     }
 }
 ```
-Note that the standard figure position units are **centimeters** and fixed at the moment!
+Note that the standard figure position units are **centimeters** and are fixed at the moment!

 ## Applying a Layout Profile